-- a.
+a.
 Incidence: In a recent report it was observed that 23% of patients with COVID-19 had presentations consistent with heart failure.
-More frequently observed in patients who did not survive the hospitalization (51.9% vs 11.7%).(5) Fulminant cardiomyopathy can occur and is thought to be a late feature described in patients recovering from respiratory failure.
-Cardiogenic shock and cardiac arrest contributes to 7-33% of deaths.(124, 130) - b.
+More frequently observed in patients who did not survive the hospitalization (51.9% vs 11.7%).(1) Fulminant cardiomyopathy can occur and is thought to be a late feature described in patients recovering from respiratory failure.
+Cardiogenic shock and cardiac arrest contributes to 7-33% of deaths.(148, 154)

+- b.
 Mechanism: SARS-CoV-2 is thought to infect host cells through ACE2 to cause COVID-19, while also causing damage to the myocardium, although specific mechanisms are uncertain.
-(134) - c.
-Management: In the absence of high grade AV block or unstable bradycardia, cardiogenic shock, or acute kidney injury (AKI), guideline directed medical therapies should be continued in patients with heart failure as it can impact mortality.(135) Assessment of continuation of these therapies should be determined on a frequent basis depending on the patient's clinical status.
+(158) - c.
+Management: In the absence of high grade AV block or unstable bradycardia, cardiogenic shock, or acute kidney injury (AKI), guideline directed medical therapies should be continued in patients with heart failure as it can impact mortality.(159) Assessment of continuation of these therapies should be determined on a frequent basis depending on the patient's clinical status.
 Assessment of continuation of these therapies should be determined on a frequent basis depending on the patient's clinical status.
-The American College of Cardiology, Heart failure Society of America, American Heart association, and European Society of Cardiology have published statements at the time of this writing that recommends continuation of ACE-I/ARB therapy in patients with COVID-19.(124)

-9. Cardiopulmonary Return to Exercise or Physical Activity Recommendations.
+Assessment of continuation of these therapies should be determined on a frequent basis depending on the patient's clinical status.
+The American College of Cardiology, Heart failure Society of America, American Heart association, and European Society of Cardiology have published statements at the time of this writing that recommends continuation of ACE-I/ARB therapy in patients with COVID-19.(148) - 9.
+Cardiopulmonary Return to Exercise or Physical Activity Recommendations. - a.

-a.
 The timing and safety for resuming exercise, intense training, or physical conditioning in those with COVID 19 infection are unknown.
-Given the potential risk surrounding cardiovascular complications in COVID 19 including cardiomyopathy, arrhythmias, coronary syndromes, and thromboembolic events, the following return to duty recommendations based on expert opinion are provided in Figure 10 with detailed information in Appendix I. (136-140)
+Given the potential risk surrounding cardiovascular complications in COVID 19, including cardiomyopathy, arrhythmias, coronary syndromes, and thromboembolic events, in addition to recent observational data, the following return to exercise and physical activity recommendations based on expert opinion are provided in Figure 11 with detailed information in Appendix I. (160)

-Figure 10.
+Figure 11.
 Cardiopulmonary Return to Exercise or Physical Activity Recommendations after COVI-19.
-(ECG, electrocardiogram; TnI, Troponin I; HsTn, high sensitivity troponin; TTE, transthoracic echocardiogram) a: Refer to Cardiovascular Disease Section under Management of Critical Illness and COVID 19 -Prevention of Complications. b: ECG findings that may indicate viral induced myocardial injury include pathological Q waves, ST segment depressions, (new) diffuse ST segment elevation, and T wave inversions that are outside of the normal parameters based on the Internal Recommendations For Electrocardiographic interpretation in athletes. c: Cardiac Biomarkers indicative of myocardial injury: >99th percent upper limit of normal levels for Troponin I or High Sensitivity Troponin I/T. d: Transthoracic echocardiogram findings of cardiac injury- regional wall motion abnormalities,, abnormal systolic function with a reduced EF <45%.
+(ECG, electrocardiogram; TnI, Troponin I; HsTn, high sensitivity troponin; TTE, transthoracic echocardiogram)

+a: Refer to Cardiovascular Disease Section under Management of Critical Illness and COVID 19 -Prevention of Complications. b: ECG findings that may indicate viral induced myocardial injury include pathological Q waves, ST segment depressions, (new) diffuse ST segment elevation, and T wave inversions that are outside of the normal parameters based on the Internal Recommendations For Electrocardiographic interpretation in athletes.(2) c: Cardiac Biomarkers indicative of myocardial injury: >99th percent upper limit of normal levels for Troponin I or High Sensitivity Troponin I/T. d: Transthoracic echocardiogram findings of cardiac injury- regional wall motion abnormalities, dilated ventricles, abnormal systolic function with a reduced EF <45%. \See Gradual Return to Exercise and Physical Activity Prescription in Appendix I.